Safvan-tsy/x-nest-boilerplate/docs/architecture.md

 ## `biome.json`

-Biome configuration file, See [the biome doc](https://biomejs.dev/) for more.
+Biome configuration file, See [the biomejs doc](https://biomejs.dev/) for more.

 ## `docker-compose.yml`